Skip to main content

 4. MITIGATIONS

-Minimize network exposure for all control system devices and/or systems, and ensure they are not accessible from the Internet.
+Minimize network exposure for all control system devices and/or systems, ensuring they are not accessible from the internet.

-Locate control system networks and remote devices behind firewalls and isolate them from business networks.
+Locate control system networks and remote devices behind firewalls and isolating them from business networks.

-When remote access is required, use secure methods, such as virtual private networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
-Also recognize VPN is only as secure as its connected devices.
+When remote access is required, use more secure methods, such as Virtual Private Networks (VPNs), recognizing VPNs may have vulnerabilities and should be updated to the most current version available.
+Also recognize VPN is only as secure as the connected devices.

 CISA reminds organizations to perform proper impact analysis and risk assessment prior to deploying defensive measures.

-CISA also provides a section for control systems security recommended practices on the ICS webpage at cisa.gov/ics.
+CISA also provides a section for control systems security recommended practices on the ICS webpage on cisa.gov/ics.
 Several CISA products detailing cyber defense best practices are available for reading and download, including Improving Industrial Control Systems Cybersecurity with Defense-in-Depth Strategies.

 Additional mitigation guidance and recommended practices are publicly available on the ICS webpage at cisa.gov/ics in the technical information paper, ICS-TIP-12-146-01B–Targeted Cyber Intrusion Detection and Mitigation Strategies.